isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 make a relation have type `expr:{A B : Set} → A × B → Set`.

-We can do slightly better however, by recalling the curry/uncurry isomorphism (@sec:curry) and splitting the explicit Cartesian product into two arguments.
+We can do slightly better however, by recalling the curry/uncurry isomorphism (@sec:currying) and splitting the explicit Cartesian product into two arguments.
 Such a transformation results then in `expr:{A B : Set} → A → B → Set`.

 A fully-fledged solution here must be level polymorphic, since many of the